sunshine274/MS3-my_book_journal/README.md

 -   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.

-### Known Bugs
+### For further improvements

--   Some functionalities are not yet displayed, e.g. edit lists.
+-   Some functionalities are not yet displayed, e.g. edit/delete lists, because they're still exclusive to the admin user only; however, in the future these functionalities should be open to every user for them to manage their own lists conveniently.

 ## Deployment